AURO: Reinforcement Learning for Adaptive User Retention Optimization in Recommender Systems: Conclusion

 \section{Conclusion}

-In this work, we address the challenge of distribution shift in optimizing long-term user engagement with sequential recommendation.
-Through data-driven analyses, we identify evolving patterns in user behavior, such as feedback frequencies and the return time distribution, as the main causes of distribution shift.
-To tackle this challenge, we propose the AdaRec algorithm for training adaptive recommendation policies.
-AdaRec utilizes a context encoder in the policy network that enables RL policies to identify different user behavior patterns.
-To facilitate fast policy adaptation, we combine the idea of optimism under uncertainty with zero-order optimization to boost exploration.
-Experimental results demonstrate that AdaRec outperforms state-of-the-art methods in optimising long-term user engagement and ensures stable recommendation quality in face of environment distribution shift. \paragraph{Ethics Statement} While our approach involves real user logs, the user data we used have been stripped of all sensitive privacy information.
-Each user is denoted by an anonymous user-id, and sensitive features are encrypted.
+In this work, we address the challenge of non-stationary environments when optimizing user retention with RL.
+Through data-driven analyses, we identify several fluctuation factors in user behavior, such as the positive ratio of immediate feedback and the user return time distribution, as the main causes of non-stationarity.
+To tackle this challenge, we propose the \algo algorithm for training adaptive recommendation policies. \algo utilizes a new value-based contrastive loss to train an additional state abstraction module in the policy network.
+The state abstraction enables RL policies to identify different sorts of fluctuations in user behavior patterns universally.
+To facilitate safe and efficient policy adaptation, we combine the idea of optimism under uncertainty with rejection sampling to boost exploration.
+Experimental results demonstrate that \algo outperforms state-of-the-art methods in optimising long-term and non-stationary user retention.
+It also ensures stable recommendation quality in face of distribution shift of environment dynamics and reward function.